-1. Assess the effect of credit risk on liquidity risk of listed banks in Ghana.

-2. Examine the effect of credit risk on performance of listed banks in Ghana.

-3. Assess the effect of liquidity risk on performance of listed banks in Ghana.
+- 1. Assess the effect of credit risk on liquidity risk of universal banks in Ghana. - 2.
+Examine the effect of credit risk on performance of universal banks in Ghana. - 3.
+Assess the effect of liquidity risk on performance of universal banks in Ghana.